Peter Eisenman: Career

+Criticism

-His writings have pursued topics including comparative formal analyses; the emancipation and autonomization of the discipline; and histories of Architects including: Giuseppe Terragni, Andrea Palladio, Le Corbusier and James Stirling.
-While he has been referred to as a polarizing figure, such antagonistic associations are likely prompted by Colin Rowe's 1972 criticism that the work pursues physique form of European modernism rather than the utopian social agendas or more recent accusations that Eisenman's work is "post-humanist" (Perhaps because his references to the Renaissance are 'merely' formal).
-While his apathy towards the recent "green" movement is considered polarizing or "out-of-touch", this architect-artist (with drawings held by major collections) was also an early advocate of computer-aided design.
-Eisenman employed fledgling innovators such as Greg Lynn and Ingeborg Rocker as early as 1989.
-Despite these claims of polarity and autonomization, Eisenman has famously pursued dialogues with important cultural figures internationally.
+Several criticisms have been waged against Eisenman over his designs, style, and perspective on the field of architecture.
+In 1972, Colin Rowe wrote that he pursued a physique form of European modernism rather than utopian social agendas.
+And, more recently, accusations have been made that Eisenman's work is "post-humanist".
+His apathy towards the recent "green" movement, too has been considered polarizing or "out-of-touch".
+Despite these claims of polarity and divisiveness, Eisenman has famously pursued dialogues with important cultural figures internationally.
 These include his English mentor Colin Rowe, the Italian historian Manfredo Tafuri, George Baird, Fredric Jameson, Laurie Olin, Rosalind Krauss and Jacques Derrida.

-His focus on "liberating" architectural form was notable from an academic and theoretical standpoint but resulted in structures that were both badly built and hostile to users.
-The Wexner Center, hotly anticipated as the first major public deconstructivist building, has required extensive and expensive retrofitting because of elementary design flaws (such as incompetent material specifications, and fine art exhibition space exposed to direct sunlight).
+Another point of criticism over his work has been the state of some of his deconstructivist buildings.
+The Wexner Center, the first major public deconstructivist building, has required extensive and expensive retrofitting due to major design flaws, such as leaks, incompetent material specifications, and fine art exhibition space exposed to direct sunlight.
 It was frequently repeated that the Wexner's colliding planes tended to make its users disoriented to the point of physical nausea; in 1997 researcher Michael Pollan tracked the source of this rumor back to Eisenman himself.
-In the words of Andrew Ballantyne, "By some scale of values, he was actually enhancing the reputation of his building by letting it be known that it was hostile to humanity."
+In architectural historian Andrew Ballantyne's opinion, "By some scale of values, he was actually enhancing the reputation of his building by letting it be known that it was hostile to humanity."
+Eisenman's House VI, designed for clients Richard and Suzanne Frank in the mid-1970s, also required several costly fixes resulting in the couple turning against Eisenman.